[Disclosure: Cards from our partners are reviewed below.]

 Annual Fee: $0

-Why We Picked it: The Discover it – Cashback Match (see full review here) is currently offering a 0% introductory APR on purchases and balance transfers for 14 months.
-After that, the variable APR on balance transfers and purchases will be 11.74% to 23.74%, based on creditworthiness.
-Bonus: the card offers rewards.
-Cardholders earn 5% cash back on up to $1,500 on purchases in revolving quarterly categories and 1% on all other purchases, plus a signup bonus that matches all the cash back you earn in the first year at the end of the year.
-(Just be sure the rewards don’t encourage you to overspend.)
+Why We Picked it: The Discover it — Cashback Match (see full review here) is currently offering a 0% introductory APR on purchases and balance transfers for 14 months.
+After that, the variable APR on balance transfers and purchases will be 11.99% to 23.99%, based on creditworthiness.

 Annual Fee: $0

-At publishing time, the Citi Simplicty and Discover it credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
+At publishing time, the Citi Simplicty and Discover it — Cashback Match credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.
 This content is not provided by the card issuer(s).
 Any opinions expressed are those of Credit.com alone, and have not been reviewed, approved or otherwise endorsed by the issuer(s).

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.